rozkminiacz/jekyll-now/_posts/2017-9-13-Flavor-Showcase.md

-## Make our view with image and text
+## Write our view with image and text

 ### MainActivity
 ```xml